Kotlin/dataframe/docs/schemas.md

     val age: Int
 }
 ```
 After execution of this cell in Jupyter, extension properties for data access will be generated.

-Now you can write functions for `DataFrame` that matches `Person` schema:
+Now we can use these properties to create functions for typed `DataFrame`:
 ```kotlin
 fun DataFrame<Person>.splitName() = split { name }.by(",").into("firstName", "lastName")
 fun DataFrame<Person>.adults() = filter { age > 18 }
 ```
+These functions will work for any `DataFrame` that matches `Person` schema:
 ```kotlin
 val df = dataFrameOf("name", "age", "weight")(
             "Merton, Alice", 15, 60.0,